vishalanandl177/DRF-API-Logger/README.md

 DRF API Logger also waits for a period of time.
 If queue is not full and there are some logs to be inserted, it inserts after interval ends.

-Specify interval (In Seconds).
+Specify an interval (In Seconds).
 ```python
 DRF_LOGGER_INTERVAL = 10  # In Seconds, Default to 10 seconds if not specified.
 ```
-Note: The API call time (added_on) is timezone aware datetime object.
+Note: The API call time (added_on) is a timezone aware datetime object.
 It is actual time of API call irrespective of interval value or queue size.
 ### Skip namespace
 You can skip the entire app to be logged into the database by specifying namespace of the app as list.
 ```python